Farm-to-Table Cooking Class: Pick It, Cook It, Eat It

 You're outside for the harvest walk and at the outdoor kitchen to cook, so dress for the weather the way you would for any farm afternoon.
 Layers in spring and fall, a hat in summer, and expect the ground near the beds to be a little damp.
 Leave the good white sneakers at home.
 Everything you'd cook with is here already, so there's no need to haul a knife roll across the parking lot.
 Come as you are.

-Why pick-it-yourself, seasonal cooking tastes better
+Why does pick-it-yourself, seasonal cooking taste better?

 Food you pick yourself tastes better for two honest reasons: it's fresher, and you cooked it with attention.
 A tomato cut an hour ago hasn't spent a week in a truck losing what made it good.
 And cooking with the season means you're working with produce at its peak instead of fighting an out-of-season ingredient that never had a chance.

 To book, head to the workshop page, pick a date that works, and reserve your seat there.
 Because both cooking formats are seasonal and weather-dependent, the live calendar is the only honest source for what's running and when, so we send you straight to it rather than promise a month here.
+You can also browse the rest of our farm workshops if you want to make a whole day of it.